 EAR PAIN & EAR FULLNESS

-Pressure/Fullness in The Ear Causing Pain?
+Pressure/Fullness in the Ear Causing Pain?

 It started as an uncomfortable feeling in the ear, but the pressure kept building and now your ear feels full and it’s causing pain.
 Does this sound like you?